peterkwkwan/Programming_Theory/react.md

 ## React vs Angular vs Vue?

+Angular
+_Advantages_

+- Many built-in tools
+  - internationalization (i18n)
+  - native TS support
+  - Angular CLI
+- Better for heavy, complex apps that are enterprise-ready
+- Two-way data binding
+  _Disadvantages_
+- Steeper learning curve (developer experience not as good)
+- Slower than React (uses watchers and traditional DOM updates)
+- More breaking changes

+React
+_Advantages_

+- Lightweight and uses JSX for intuitive JS in HTML
+- Faster (uses virtual DOM)
+- Easier to learn, better dev experience
+- Less breaking changes (FB/Meta uses React internally so they understand pain of version updates)
+- Faster development time
+  _Disadvantages_
+- Since it is just a light-weight library, may need to do more initial configuration and external package installations to meet project requirements

+Vue
+_Advantages_

+- Better suited for smaller, less complex apps
+- Easiest to learn of the 3
+- Supports 1 and 2-way data binding
+- Uses HTML templates as well as JSX
+  _Disadvantages_
+- Not as widely adopted in the job market

 ## One-way data binding vs two-way data binding

 ## What are props?
 What is state?